mvid/cosmwasm-docs/tutorials/zero-to-hero/creating-the-project.md

 # Creating the Project

+In this section we will be creating the initial project directory and explaining the project structured generated for us by `cw-template`.

 ## Using cw-template

 To bootstrap the project and generate all the boilerplate and starter code needed we will be